EndPointCorp/end-point-blog/2015/04/06/pgconf-2015-nyc-recap.html.md

 “Managing PostgreSQL with Puppet” by Chris Everest.
 This talk covered experiences by CoverMyMeds.com staff in deploying PostgreSQL instances and integrating with custom Puppet recipes.

-“A TARDIS for your ORM — application level timetravel in PostgreSQL” by Magnus Hagander.
+“A TARDIS for your ORM—​application level timetravel in PostgreSQL” by Magnus Hagander.
 Demonstrated how to construct a mirror schema of an existing database and manage (via triggers) a view of how data existed at some specific point in time.
 This system utilized range types with exclusion constraints, views, and session variables to generate a similar-structured schema to be consumed by an existing ORM application.

 “Building a ‘Database of Things’ with Foreign Data Wrappers” by Rick Otten.
 This was a live demonstration of building a custom foreign data wrapper to control such attributes as hue, brightness, and on/off state of Philips Hue bulbs.
 Very interesting live demo, nice audience response to the control systems.
 Used a python framework to stub out the interface with the foreign data wrapper and integrate fully.